regionostergotland/CKM-mirror/README.md

 ---------------------------
 Warning: the directory names are a bit confusing due to conventions and tools used "upstream"

 * `/local`  currently contains Region Östergötland's locally created archetypes and templates all in the same directory, no matter what openEHR class they are based on.
-(This seems to be the directory preference of some tools.)
+(This seems to be the default directory for saving new files created in ADL-designer)
 * `/local/archetypes`, `/local/templates` and `/local/templates` contain directories copied straight from openEHR's international online CKM tool http://ckm.openehr.org via https://github.com/openEHR/CKM-mirror
 * `/remote/` contains subdirectories like `no.nasjonalikt/archetypes` that have been copied from "national/regional" CKMs like http://arketyper.no/ckm/ into openEHR's international online CKM tool http://ckm.openehr.org they are thus "remote" with respect to the international CKM as opposed to the `/local/archetypes` considered local with respect to the international CKM.
+* `/` The root directory, containing this readme file end som others cloned from the ckm-mirror.
+(It also seems to be where ADL-designer stores archetyper that you "import" (rather than create) using the tool.

 Thus, part of what is under `/local` is truly local to Region östergötland and part of it (e.g. `/local/archetypes`) comes from the international space...

-Tool settings
+Tools, tool settings and behavoiurs
 -------------
 List of available modelling tools: https://www.openehr.org/downloads/modellingtools

+### Marand's online ADL-designer
+Please note the somewhat odd directory choices used for saving new anbd imported assets described above.
+Template files created in the tool are by default saved with a ".t.json"-file ending.
+They can also be exported to several formats.

-If you are using Marands online ADL-designer https://ehrscape.marand.si/designerv2 and nobody in your organization has yet added this repo, then this setting should work:
+If you are using Marand's online ADL-designer https://ehrscape.marand.si/designerv2 and nobody in your organization has yet added this repo, then this setting should work:

 Repositories (top menu bar) --> New repository (button) --> Repository type: GitHub
 ```